 Parentheses can be used in the search query to group search terms into sets, and operators can then be applied to the whole set, e.g.

-Search results can be refined by Date, Keyword and Format Type.
-Select a term(s) from the Narrow Results box in the lower left section of the search results page.
+Search results can be refined by Date, Subject and Format Type.
+Select a term(s) from the Narrow search results box in the lower left section of the search results page.
 The search will return only the items that match the category selected exactly.
 The terms used to limit results are called filters.
-These are displayed at the top of the search results page.
+When selected they are displayed at the top of the search results page.

 Example of a search result page:

-The Keyword and Format Type sections use controlled vocabulary.
+The Subject and Format Type sections use controlled vocabulary.
 A controlled vocabulary is a set of terms which form a dictionary of descriptions of particular types of content or subject matter.
 These are maintained by standards bodies in order to standardize the way that similar materials are categorized in archives.
-This aids searching by increasing the likelihood that the relevant materials will be returned by the user's search.
+This aids searching by increasing the likelihood that the relevant materials will be returned by the search engine.

 Relevant Collection Groups